John Craigie (musician): Music career

 Craigie is best known for his live performances which blend folk songwriting with comedic storytelling.
 His 2016 live album, Capricorn In Retrograde… Just Kidding… Live in Portland, wound up on Jack Johnson's car stereo on a drive up the California coast, prompting Johnson to ask Craigie to open for him on 11 dates of his 2017 national Summer tour.
 Throughout the tour, Johnson brought Craigie on stage during his set to co-perform Craigie's song, "I Wrote Mr. Tambourine Man"; the pair released a single of the song, recorded live at The Greek Theatre in Berkeley, California.

-Craigie has released eight studio albums, two live albums, and two cover albums.
+Craigie has released nine studio albums, two live albums, two cover albums, and one live cover album.
 His album No Rain, No Rose, released in 2017, was recorded in his Portland-home living room, and features Gregory Alan Isakov and Shook Twins.
 2020's Asterisk The Universe features Rainbow Girls and was recorded with friends in a Northern California cabin.